davisdamola1/darey-io-projects/project4.md

 ```
 sudo npm install body-parser
 ```
-The package seemed to install, however, I got these error which I wasn't sure of:
+The package seemed to install, however, I got these error which I wasn't sure of, but found out the cause in later steps:
 ![MEAN - Step 6 body parser installed with npm](https://user-images.githubusercontent.com/116941965/211081056-269055ee-86eb-4c08-859d-2acd922c8da9.PNG)
 * I created a 'Books' folder and initialised the npm project within the 'Books' directory:
 ```